 Struggling to make connections during the COVID-19 pandemic?

-Here are our top six tips to help individuals effectively network remotely during the COVID-19 pandemic:
+Here are 6 tips to help individuals effectively network remotely during the COVID-19 pandemic:

 Strengthen relationships with current connections:

 The hardest part of making connections is often not knowing where to start.
 That’s why step 1 is simple, reach out to the people already in your network.
 See what they’ve been up to, how their career paths have changed since you last connected, and ultimately, how they might be able to help you further yourself and expand your own circle.

 This tip goes together with strengthening your relationship with already-established connections.
 By reaching out to people you already know, you might be able to find new individuals to help fill your network.
 All you have to do is ask.
 See if your connections might know anyone that could lend you a hand in landing a specific role, or who could help you get your foot in the door of a certain industry or company.
 It’s amazing how small the world feels when you find out who knows who.

 In a world where most of us are required to work from home, away from actual social places where we can potentially establish connections, it becomes imperative to adopt and utilize the tools you can.
 One such effective tool is social media.
 Get online and share your thoughts.
 Twitter, Facebook, Instagram, you name it.
 Even if you’re not much of a social media advocate and like to generally stay away from those sites, it’s vital to have an active presence on professional platforms like LinkedIn to build meaningful professional connections and network with a wide range of professional people.
 Keep an up-to-date profile and make frequent and engaging posts, to improve the likelihood of being discovered by new connections.

 Want more tips on how to harness the power of social media for your career?
 Download our FREE GUIDE